 Table of Contents

-What are the best months to visit Peru?
+What is the best month to visit Peru?

-If you’re looking for a quick answer, here you go!
-In general terms, the best time to visit Peru would be during its dry season: between May and October.
-If you decide to travel during these months, make sure to book far in advance.
 This advice is particularly crucial if you’re hoping to trek the Inca Trail or visit Machu Picchu.
-July and August bring the highest number of visitors, coinciding with vacations in Europe and North America.
-To avoid large crowds, you might consider booking your trip for May or September.
+July and August bring the highest number of visitors, coinciding with summer vacations in Europe and North America.
+To avoid large crowds, consider booking your trip for May or September.
 This way, you’ll experience some of the best weather in Peru, but with fewer tourists around.

 Following the dry season is the wet season, running from November to April.
-As a warning, the worst time to travel to Peru is between January and April, the wettest months.
+As a warning, the worst time to travel to Peru is between January and April, a.k.a. the wettest months.
 However, you shouldn’t completely rule out a vacation during this period of time.
-As a matter of fact, one of the most popular Peru trip ideas is to visit in March or April so you can squeeze in the Galápagos Islands.
-Nonetheless, it’s important to keep in mind that the Inca Trail is closed during February due to heavy rainfall, so avoid a February trip if this activity is important to you.
+As a matter of fact, one of the most popular Peru trip ideas is to visit in March or April so you can squeeze in the Galápagos Islands while you’re nearby.
+Note that the Inca Trail closes during February due to heavy rainfall, so avoid a February trip if this activity is important to you.

 Best time to visit Machu Picchu